-Meghan Markle Almost Ready To Give Birth, Hospital Allegedly On Standby
+Meghan Markle Almost Ready To Give Birth, Hospital Reportedly On Standby

 Today marks the 70th anniversary of the modern Commonwealth – a family of 53 countries working together to promote democracy, protect human rights, regenerate the environment, and focus not on what makes us different – but rather what we have in ‘common.’
 What unites us versus what divides us.
 Representing nearly one third of the world’s population, 60% of whom are under the age of 30, the Commonwealth also serves as a champion for youth empowerment, which is a key focus of The Duke and Duchess of Sussex.
 Her Majesty The Queen serves as patron of the @queens_commonwealth_trust, which Their Royal Highnesses proudly serve as President and Vice-President of.
 The Duke is also Commonwealth Youth Ambassador.
 Through The Duke and Duchess’ Commonwealth travels, they have worked with and supported young leaders on mobilizing youth engagement, and working towards a more unified future that spearheads progress, sustainability, optimism, and taking action.
 With that said, Mozambique, a member state of the Commonwealth, is currently enduring Cyclone Kenneth, the most destructive natural disaster the northern coast has ever experienced.
 On the heels of Cyclone Idai (where over 1000 people lost their lives) this cyclone will leave the people of Mozambique victim to catastrophic flooding, food insecurity, displacement, and obliteration of their homes and villages.
 If you’d like to help, please visit DEC.org.uk Photo credit: Chris Jackson & Samir Hussein

-Express also alleges that despite rumors to the contrary, the couple might decide to go a more American route for their first child’s name, eschewing more formal, British monikers.
-Markle’s closest pals are still that live in her former home of America, including stylist Jessica Mulroney, tennis player Serena Williams, Markus Anderson, Misha Nonoo, Lindsay Roth and Priyanka Chopra Jonas to name a few, and she could very well honor one of them by using one of their names for her first child.
+Express also claims that despite rumors to the contrary, the couple might decide to go a more American route for their first child’s name, eschewing more formal, British monikers.
+Markle’s closest pals are the ones who still live in her birth country of the United States, including stylist Jessica Mulroney, tennis player Serena Williams, Markus Anderson, Misha Nonoo, Lindsay Roth and Priyanka Chopra Jonas, to name a few, and she could very well honor one of them by using one of their names for her first child.

-The most popular people’s choice thus far for a girl’s name is Diana, to honor Prince Harry’s late mother who tragically died in a car crash in Paris in 1997.
+The most popular people’s choice thus far for a girl’s name is Diana, to honor Prince Harry’s late mother, Princess Diana, who tragically died in a car crash in Paris in 1997.
 Harry continues to honor his mother through his charity work.

-When Harry presented Markle with her stunning engagement ring, a three-diamond stunner he gave her contains stones taken from Princess Diana’s collection.
+The three-diamond stunner Prince Harry presented Meghan as her engagement ring contains stones taken from Princess Diana’s collection.
 The center stone was sourced from Botswana in Southern Africa.
-It was in Botswana that the couple realized they had true feelings for one another as they went on a camping trip there out of the public eye early in their courtship.
+It was in Botswana that the couple realized they had true feelings for one another, as they went on a camping trip there out of the public eye early in their courtship.
 Harry is Patron of Rhino Conservation Botswana.

-Of having her late mother-in-law’s diamonds in her ring, Markle said to the BBC in a sit-down interview with Prince Harry after their engagement, “it’s so important to me to know that she’s a part of this with us… It’s incredibly special. “
+“it’s so important to me to know that she’s a part of this with us,” Meghan told BBC (via YouTube), in reference to having her late mother-in-law’s diamonds in her ring, as she and Prince Harry conducted a sit-down interview after their engagement.
+“It’s incredibly special.”